Skip to Main Content

 In all cases, the probate court plays a crucial role in overseeing the administration of the estate and ensuring compliance with legal requirements.

 At Marshall Law, we can help you determine what form of probate is required and guide you through the probate process.
-Nonetheless, if you are concerned about probate and want your family to avoid it, then we should meet to discuss the estate planning options available to you; see the Estate Planning section of this website.
+We offer comprehensive probate services to assist with all aspects of estate administration and asset distribution, ensuring the process is handled efficiently and with care.
+Nonetheless, if you are concerned about probate and want your family to avoid it, then we should meet to discuss estate planning matters and the options available to you; see the Estate Planning section of this website.

 Probate Process and Litigation